AMSP-04/NETN-SE/README.md

 The specification is based on IEEE 1516 High Level Architecture (HLA) Object Model Template (OMT) and supports interoperability in a federated simulation (federation) based on HLA.

 NETN-SE defines:
-* Checkpoints
+* Establishing and representing checkpoints
-* Areal breaches of minefields and generic obstacles
+* Laying and breaching minefields and generic obstacles

 ## License